abdulrauf511/ToDo-App/README.md

 Persistent Storage: The app utilizes the localStorage API to store the list of tasks, ensuring they remain visible after refreshing or reopening the app.

 **Contributing**
-If you'd like to contribute, please fork the repository and use a feature branch.
+If you would like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.